Skip to content

 “How can you leverage specialist providers to navigate the payments minefield?

 With Klipboard Money, you don’t have to bolt on another system or juggle multiple dashboards.
 Payments are built deep into your Klipboard workflow - from quotes, jobs, and invoices to customer communication - so collecting money becomes a natural, effortless part of how your business operates.
+And instead of navigating complex statements or hidden fees, businesses can see clearly what has been paid, what has been charged and how transactions flow through their operational systems.

 No extra steps.
 No switching systems.
 No wondering who paid what.